Constructors for the probability distributions supported by

 - pmf

-Probability mass of the given distribution; this is passed as a zero-indexed numeric vector (i.e. the fist entry represents the probability mass of zero).
-If not summing to one it will be normalised to sum to one internally.
+Probability mass of the given distribution; this is passed as either a zero-indexed numeric vector (i.e. the fist entry represents the probability mass of zero) or a

 Value of the fixed (delta) distribution